MicrosoftDocs/appcenter-docs/docs/transition/ios-sdk-migration.md

 #### Carthage

-If you have added the SDK using **Carthage**, make sure to remove the line `github "bitstadium/HockeySDK-iOS"` from your Cartfile and run `carthage update`.
+If you have added the SDK using **Carthage**, remove the line `github "bitstadium/HockeySDK-iOS"` from your `Cartfile` and clean up the dependencies from your project.

 ### 1.2 Add the App Center SDK